Brooks Robinson: Player profile

 Robinson was very animated while waiting to hit.
 He would grab the top of his helmet, swing his bat with his left hand, and rock forwards and backwards before pitches.
 Though he was not a fast baserunner, he would swing his arms as he ran the bases, emphasizing the fact that he was running as fast as he could.
 As a hitter, Robinson's trademark was his custom-made batting helmet with a 1-inch bill that was much shorter than the standard.
 He would use a hacksaw blade to shorten the bill to keep it from distracting him at the plate.

 His strong defensive play caused him to be nicknamed the "Human Vacuum Cleaner" and "Mr. Hoover," as he was so skilled at catching balls hit towards third base.
 As a fielder, he was always on the move, not typical for third basemen of the time.
 His arm did not appear to be one of baseball's strongest partly because he was so quick at letting go of the ball.
 Instead of cocking his arm back before throwing, he would transfer the ball from his glove to his hand and fire it "in one seamless motion," according to Wilson.
-He had a knack for knowing which play to make, and he was well-known for running towards the plate to field bunts or other slow ground balls.
+He had a knack for knowing which play to make, and he was well known for running towards the plate to field bunts or other slow ground balls.
 "He didn't have a typical athletic body, he was kind of slump-shouldered, not a real muscular guy, and he didn't appear to have a strong arm," said teammate Chuck Estrada.
 "But then watching him play, you found out that none of that mattered, because he had great hands, a quick release, and the runner was always out."
-Robinson's 16 Gold Glove awards at third base are tied with Jim Kaat for the second most won by any player, behind Greg Maddux's 18.
+Robinson's 16 Gold Glove awards at third base are tied with pitcher Jim Kaat for the second most won by any player, behind only pitching great Greg Maddux's 18.